Connect & Explore

 Most definitely.
 I’ve lived in New Orleans all my life and know most of the hidden gems in our fabulous city.
 I will guide you on how to elope in the best spots around New Orleans.

 YES, all images are professionally edited, enhanced and print ready.
-Finished in color and b&w.
-You can request all color or all b&w if you wish.
+Finished in vibrant color and some we select to be converted to b&w.

 It’s important to me that you receive beautifully-toned and print ready photos.
 For this reason, I never release my RAW files.
 Every photo you receive is a finished product ready to send to your favorite lab and display!